 This is a part-time position and is not eligible for benefits.
-Hours vary, so flexibility is required.
-While most hours occur weekday mornings, hours may occasionally include evenings and weekends.
+Hours vary from one week to the next but are generally 5 – 15 hours per week.
+While most hours occur weekday mornings, hours may rarely include an evening or weekend.
 Work is generally performed at our Central location, but occasional travel to one of our other locations or to offsite events is required.
 Pay rate for this position is $11/hour.

 This part-time position is responsible for providing an enjoyable experience for guests in all areas of the museum.
 The ideal candidate must be outgoing and enthusiastic, and enjoy working with children and families.
 Customer service must be a priority.
 Major responsibilities include engaging and responding to guests and maintaining cleaning and safety protocols.
 Cross training in all public spaces and programs is required.

 Specific duties include, but are not limited to:

 • Interacting with all visitors in a friendly, professional manner, with exemplary customer service delivery

 • Responding to guest questions, concerns, and comments

 • Dressing up as the CMOR Mascot, Seymour the Dinosaur and participate in dance parties, story times and parades